-Sue Spooner interview: Weave tapestry
+Sue Spooner: Weave tapestry

 Cornwall based artist Sue Spooner developed a love for weaving in her post graduate year at Goldsmiths College.
 Sue creates stunning weave tapestries using hand-dyed yarns which are coloured with her own dye recipes developed over years of experimentation.